project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy_simplifed.md

 ---
 ### Prerequisites

-- We assume you've 2 VMs for application and db with minimum system requirements
+- We assume you've 2 VMs. one for application and other for db with minimum system requirements

   > Operating System: Ubuntu 16.04 LTS
     RAM: 7GB
     CPU: 2 cores, >2 GHz
     root access (should be able to sudo)

 - A FQDN(Fully qualified domain name eg: test.sunbird.org).
-If you're testing sunbird, you don't have to buy FQDN, as all cloud providers give free dns names for their instances(for example, Azure: sunbird-test.centralindia.cloudapp.azure.com).
+If you're testing sunbird, you don't have to buy FQDN, as all cloud providers give free domain names for their instances.
+for example, Azure: sunbird-test.centralindia.cloudapp.azure.com.
 Please check with the cloud provider for more details.

-- SSL certificate for your domain.
-We're providing a script to generate ssl using [Let's Enceypt](https://letsencrypt.org/) for most common cases.
+- [SSL certificate](https://en.wikipedia.org/wiki/Public_key_certificate#TLS/SSL_server_certificate) for your domain.
+We're providing a script to generate free ssl using [Let's Enceypt](https://letsencrypt.org/) for most common cases.
 But some free domain names, provided by cloud providers are not supported (eg: aws provided free domain names ec2-13-127-177-29.ap-south-1.compute.amazonaws.com, becuse of spammers ).
-If our script is not compatible with your cloud provider, please purchase or get a free one.
+If our script is not compatible with your cloud provider, please purchase or get a [free one](http://dot.tk).

 - this installation script **should run in the application server**

-- You should have git installed
+- You should have git installed.
   `sudo apt install git` - for debian/ubuntu

 - 2 servers [ app <=> db ] should able to ping each other